BRIDEBOOK

 Navigation That Guides, Not Hides

-We redesigned the navigation and homepage to make supplier discovery easier and more intuitive, moving beyond venues to highlight the full planning journey.
+We redesigned the navigation and homepage to make supplier discovery clearer and more intuitive, shifting focus beyond venues to the full planning journey.

 Key improvements